TobikoData/sqlmesh/docs/guides/observer.md

 Every time the `custom_measure.example` model is executed, Observer will execute the measure query and store the value it returns.

-Observer will automatically associate the value with the execution time of the `plan`/`run` that calculated it and will record each measure under its column name.
-This example will create two custom measures: `row_count` and `num_col_avg`.
+By default, the measure's timestamp will be the execution time of the `plan`/`run` that captured the measure.
+[Incremental by time range](../concepts/models/model_kinds.md#incremental_by_time_range) models may specify [custom timestamps](#custom-time-column).

-Observer charts will display the value of the two measures on the y-axis and the execution time of the associated `plan`/`run` on the x-axis, allowing you to monitor whether the value has meaningfully changed since the previous execution.
+An Observer chart allows you to select which measure to display.
+The chart displays the value of the selected measure on the y-axis and the execution time of the associated `plan`/`run` on the x-axis, allowing you to monitor whether the value has meaningfully changed since the previous execution.

 ### Incremental by time models